-All content that you upload to Pheed is owned by you.
-They give you the ability to connect with other users, stay connected to your other social media sites, and you can even earn money using this new site!
+An interesting twist.. all content that you upload to Pheed is owned by you.
+Pheed gives you the ability to connect with other users, stay connected to your other social media sites, and you can even earn money using this new site!
 Pheed allows you to charge a pay-per-view price for a video or voice clip, or members can subscribe to a monthly fee that you charge to have full access to your content.
-Pheed keeps 50% of what you charge, but you select the pricing ($1.99-$34.99.)
-I like this idea a lot because of it’s potential to be sustainable by creating a new stream of income besides simply advertisements.
+Although Pheed keeps 50% of what you charge, you get to select the pricing ($1.99-$34.99.)
+We like this idea a lot because of it’s potential to be sustainable by creating a new stream of income besides simply advertisements.

-Though Pheed is currently popular among the younger crowd, I see this site having a lot of potential for bloggers and independent small businesses.
+Though Pheed is currently popular among the younger crowd, we see this site having a lot of potential for bloggers and independent small businesses.
 It could be great for those that want to charge for online seminars or to sell e-books, yet still have that social connection without selling directly off an e-commerce website.

 Have you tried Pheed yet?
 Will users be willing to pay for content?
 Check it out and let us know what you think!